 Mycobacterium tuberculosis, the organism that causes TB, is transmitted through airborne respiratory droplets when an individual with active pulmonary TB disease coughs, sneezes, speaks, or sings.
 Transmission of M. tuberculosis depends on the length of time and frequency of the exposure, the degree of contagiousness of the infected person, the environment and airflow in which the exposure occurred, and the intensity of the contact with the TB organism itself.

 Infection with M. tuberculosis usually requires prolonged contact with an infectious person in an enclosed space.
 However, many persons who become infected never develop TB disease.

 The most significant risk factor for tuberculosis infection is country of origin.
 The general U.S. population has an estimated TB infection rate of only 5-10%; whereas foreign born populations have an average estimated TB infection rate of 32% (rates varying widely throughout the world).
-Other risk factors for TB infection include injection drug use, being a resident or employee in congregate settings(prisons and jails, long term health care facilities, and homeless shelters), and being a contact of an active TB disease case.
+Other risk factors for TB infection include injection drug use, being a resident or employee in congregate settings (prisons and jails, long term health care facilities, and homeless shelters), and being a contact of an active TB disease case.
 On average, 30% of household contacts to infectious TB disease cases screen positive for TB infection.

 Approximately 5% of people with TB infection will develop active TB disease during the first year or two after infection.
-In another 2-5% over the course of their lifetime.
-Certain medical conditions increase the risk that TB infection will progress to TB disease.
-HIV infection, injection drug use, history of organ transplant, immunosuppressive therapy, (including steroids and anti-TNF alpha drugs), diabetes mellitus, and chronic renal failure.
+Another 2-5% will develop active TB disease at some point over the course of their lifetime.
+Certain medical conditions increase the risk that TB infection will progress to TB disease, including HIV infection, injection drug use, history of organ transplant, immunosuppressive therapy, (including steroids and anti-TNF alpha drugs), diabetes mellitus, and chronic renal failure.

-North Dakota Department of Health Authority and Legal Standards NDCC 23-07-01.
-State department of health - Collection of public health information.
+North Dakota Department of Health and Human Services Authority and Legal Standards

+NDCC 23-07-01.
+Department - Collection of public health information.

-This statue gives the North Dakota Department of Health (NDDoH) the authority to develop rules around diseases or conditions that are required to be reported.
+This statue gives the North Dakota Department of Health and Human Services (HHS) the authority to develop rules around diseases or conditions that are required to be reported.
 It also includes who is expected to report.
 Mandatory reporters include all health care providers and directors of correctional institutions.
-These disease reports which are held by NDDoH are confidential and are unable to be disclosed or made public, even under subpoena except that the disclosure is to medical personnel to the extent necessary to protect the health or life of any individual.
+These disease reports which are held by HHS are confidential and are unable to be disclosed or made public, even under subpoena except that the disclosure is to medical personnel to the extent necessary to protect the health or life of any individual.